Gathering information from clients can be one of the most painful parts of business.

 Given you’re here and reading this, I’ll guess that you’re already familiar with relentlessly chasing clients, even just for a few pieces of info.

-Sometimes the client has already paid you, so it’s frustrating when they won’t send the info you need to complete the work.
+Sometimes the client has already paid you, so it’s frustrating when they won’t send the customer data you need to complete the work.
 The real problem is that time wasted following up and sorting through emails burns profit.

 Most industries deal with this problem in some form – we’ve heard from digital agencies, web designers, mortgage brokers, bookkeepers, financial planners, event planners, immigration services, universities and many more.